 I read the book from front to back.
 It took me well over a year.
 But each time I picked it up it was a flawless reflection of that moment in time.
 Not only was the text the perfect insight into an experience I'd just had or some realization that had only just begun to dawn, it came accompanied by sometimes comical Jungian synchronicities.
 Like the time a boisterous, eccentric old woman in a restaurant bumped into my table and sent my chicken dinner clattering to the floor just as I was reading about Baba Yaga and her house on its crazy chicken legs.
 Some were far less humorous.
 One evening I felt moved to open the book again after I returned from the emergency ward.
 I had very nearly lost the tip of my finger to a confrontation with a trailer hitch.
 With my unbandaged hand, I removed the bookmark and found myself staring in disbelief at a story called "The Handless Maiden."
 A few short months later I was pregnant with my daughter.
 The day after she was born, the World Trade Center fell down and the realization that her father would almost certainly be heading off to war was inescapable.
 To anyone who's read that portion of the book, the parallels would be hard to miss.

-As I enjoy my new favorite show Once Upon a Time, I find myself once again seeing the line between dreams and reality becoming blurred.
+new favorite show Once Upon a Time, I find myself once again seeing the line between dreams and reality becoming blurred.
 After taking in a number of episodes from the first season, it occurred to me that I should grab the book I sometimes refer to as "the oracle" from the shelf and more deeply consider some of the rich themes that emerge between the lines of the show's deceptively pedestrian dialog.
 Book in hand I sat down to watch the next episode which turned out to be "The Heart is a Lonely Hunter."
 In it one of the residents of Storybrooke has some very strange encounters with a wolf.
 It causes him to begin awakening in the dream as the viewer learns that the wolf had been his constant companion during his life as the Woodsman in the Enchanted Forest.
 I ran my hand across the gold embossed wolf on the cover of my book and just shook my head at the wonder of it all.

 Last Sunday night I sat down to watch the latest episode only to find that in a classically Mercury Retrograde occurrence, something had gone very wrong with the audio track.
 The background music played just fine but the vocal track was gone.
 Actors moved their lips but no sound came out.
 The only way I could tell what was going on was to switch on closed captioning and read the lines.
 It went on like that for over half the show.
 It must have been a problem with our local affiliate.
 Annoying but fitting.
 The episode introduced the character of Ariel, the little mermaid.
 I'm not a fan of the Disney version of that or pretty much any of the fairy tales I grew up with.
 My mother was old fashioned.
 She gave me books.
 The Hans Christian Anderson book that contained "The Little Mermaid" was an oversized volume with gorgeous full colored plates -- the most marvelous images of a fantastical life under the sea.
 I could lose myself for hours in those pictures.
 But here's what I know.
 In both Anderson's story and the Disney corruption of it, the little mermaid loses her voice.
 She trades it for the ability to walk on land and seek her prince.
 In the Once Upon a Time version of events she loses her voice only at the end, a victim of the evil queen's caprice.
 So once again, and after the vocal track had been restored, Ariel's lips were moving and no sound was coming out.